-- The Scheme's investment in the Investment Trust represents approximately 98% of the Scheme's total assets. - The Investment Trust invests in a range of asset types including (in order of quantum at balance date) equities, fixed interest securities, deposits, mortgages and private equity holdings. - As detailed in the Scheme's accounting policies, as described in Note 2 to the financial statements, the financial assets at FVTPL are recognised in accordance with NZ IFRS 9: Financial Instruments. - Market volatility can have a significant impact on the value of some of the Investment Trust's assets, and the nature of some of these investments means there is increased subjectivity and uncertainty in assessing their value at any point in time.
-As a result, the valuation of the Scheme's interest in the Investment Trust is considered a key area of audit focus. - Disclosures regarding the Scheme's investments at 31 March 2021 are included in Note 5 to the financial statements and regarding the judgements and estimates made in the valuation of the Scheme's investment in the Investment Trust are included in Note 2 (o) to the financial statements.
+- ► The Scheme's investment in the Investment Trust represents substantially all of its total assets - ► The Investment Trust invests in a range of asset types including (in order of quantum at balance date) equities, fixed interest securities, deposits, mortgages and private equity holdings. - ▶ As detailed in the Scheme's accounting policies, as described in Note 2 to the financial statements, the investment is recognised in accordance with NZ IFRS 9: Financial Instruments. - Market volatility can have a significant impact on the value of some of the Investment Trust's assets, and the nature of some of these investments means there is increased subjectivity and uncertainty in assessing their value at any point in time.
+As a result the valuation of the Scheme's interest in the Investment Trust is considered a key area of audit focus. - Disclosures regarding the Scheme's investments at 31 March 2022 are included in Note 5 to the financial statements and regarding the judgements and estimates made in the valuation of the Scheme's investment in the Investment Trust are included in Note 2 (o) to the financial statements.